 If you are a California community college student we recommend that you make an appointment with an advisor at your community college transfer center.
 With your advisor’s guidance, select courses that meet requirements for either the C.S.U.
 (California State University) full certification in general education or IGETC (Intersegmental General Education Transfer Curriculum) full certification.

 If you will be transferring from an out of state two-year or four-year institution you should concentrate on Chapman’s General Education requirements, particularly the Shared Inquiry and Foreign Language areas which are outlined in our Transfer Brochure.

-The Admission Office also meets one on one with prospective transfer students.
+The Admission Office also meets one on one with prospective transfer students, before applying.
 While a meeting is not required , we do encourage transfer students that are able to get to Chapman's campus to consider meeting with one of our admission counselors so that we can assist you in an academic plan at your current school that will work in helping you transfer to Chapman.

 These appointments can be scheduled by calling the Office of Admission at 714- 997-6711 or 888 CU APPLY.